petronijevicm/Dotfiles/README.md

-Dotfiles for software i use.
+Configuration files for software i use.